Saturation-based Boolean conjunctive query answering and rewriting for the guarded quantification fragments: Saturation-based BCQ rewriting for the guarded quantification fragments

 We use the notation of \textsf{LGQ}$_\textsf{nucl}$ to denote the clausal set obtained by applying the \textbf{Q-Rena} procedure to an \textsf{LGQ}$_\textsf{nu}$ clausal set.

 \begin{lem} Let $N$ be an \textsf{LGQ}$_\textsf{nucl}$ clausal set.
 Then, $N$ is normal, unique, globally compatible and globally linear. \end{lem} \begin{proof} Suppose $N_1$ is an inter-connected \textsf{LGQ}$_\textsf{nu}$ clausal set, and $N_2$ is a flat \textsf{LGQ}$_\textsf{nu}$ clausal set.
-Then, it is trivial that $N_2$ is normal, unique, globally compatible and globally linear as $N_2$ is flat.
+As $N_2$ is a flat clausal set, it is trivially is normal, unique, globally compatible and globally linear.

+We prove that applying the \textbf{Q-Rena} procedure to $N_1$ transforms it to a normal, unique, globally compatible and globally linear clausal set.
 Suppose $N_1^\prime$ is the clausal set obtained by applying the \textbf{Q-Rena} procedure to $N_1$.
 By Lemma \ref{lem:un}, $N_1^\prime$ is normal and unique.
-By Lemma \ref{lem:interc}, the \textbf{Q-Rena} procedure renames the variables in $N_1$ so that the variable arguments in the compound terms of $N_1$ are renamed with an identical sequence of variables.
-Hence, the arguments of all compound terms in $N_1^\prime$ are the same sequence of variables.
+By Lemma \ref{lem:interc}, the \textbf{Q-Rena} procedure renames the variables in $N_1$ so that the variable arguments in all compound terms of $N_1$ are renamed with an identical variable sequence.
 Then,~$N_1^\prime$ is globally compatible and globally linear.
-The fact that $N_1^\prime$ and $N_2$ are normal, unique, globally compatible and globally linear implies that $N$ is normal, unique, globally compatible and globally linear,. \end{proof}
+Since~$N_2$ is normal, unique, globally compatible and globally linear, $N$ is normal, unique, globally compatible and globally linear. \end{proof}